q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 We can, of course, edit our `__init__.py` file to make this simpler.
 At this point, the way we actually do this import is going to be stylistic - how do you want people to interact with your package?

-The goal we are going for is to call an IO function using
+The goal we are going for is to call an IO function using,

 ````{tab-set-code}